tc39/proposal-change-array-by-copy/README.md

 - `TypedArray.prototype.toSpliced(start, deleteCount, ...items) -> TypedArray`
 - `TypedArray.prototype.with(index, value) -> TypedArray`

-These methods will then be avaliable on subclasses of `TypedArray`. i.e. the following:
+These methods will then be available on subclasses of `TypedArray`. i.e. the following:

 - `Int8Array`
 - `Uint8Array`